fizcris/CarND-Extended-Kalman-Filter-Project/README.md

 If you'd like to generate your own radar and lidar data, see the [utilities repo](https://github.com/udacity/CarND-Mercedes-SF-Utilities) for Matlab scripts that can generate additional data.

-## Project Instructions and Rubric

-Note: regardless of the changes you make, your project must be buildable using cmake and make!

-More information is only accessible by people who are already enrolled in Term 2 (three-term version) or Term 1 (two-term version) of CarND.
-If you are enrolled, see the Project Resources page in the classroom for instructions and the project rubric.

 ## Hints and Tips!